Senash0813/InterestMail/README.md

 ## Notes

 - Make sure to replace the placeholder API key with your own Groq Cloud API key to access the Llama-3.12-70B model.
-- The CSS file should contain your project links in a format that the generator can process.
+- The CSV file should contain your project links in a format that the generator can process.
 - The tool scrapes job postings and creates a personalized email using the scraped content and your skills.
 Ensure the job posting link you provide is publicly accessible.

 ## License